Q: Will the family glitch fix help my family?

 Under the rules that were in place from 2014 through 2022, that meant nobody in the household qualifies for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
 Unfortunately, the cost to add Renee and the boys to Tanya’s insurance is $1,100/month.
 So covering the whole family on Tanya’s insurance will run them $1,345/month, or 29% of their household income.

 But the family lives in Iowa, where CHIP is available to kids in households with income up to 307% of the poverty level.
 So their sons can have coverage for a total of no more than $40/month (waived during the COVID emergency period).
 But if Tanya adds just Renee to her employer-sponsored plan, the additional payroll deduction will be $600/month.
 That puts the total premium for Tanya and Renee at $845/month, which is still more than 18% of their household income.

 Under current rules, Renee can either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she can pay full price for a health plan in the marketplace.
 (In their area, these plans range from $372/month to $621/month.)
 Renee is squarely caught by the family glitch.

 If the new IRS rules were already in effect, Tanya would be able to qualify for a premium subsidy of $377 per month.
 This would make her marketplace plan options range in price from $0/month to $244/month.
 Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $500/month.
-(Note that the subsidies are larger in 2022, as a result of the American Rescue Plan.
-Unless Congress takes action to extend those provisions, subsidies will be smaller in 2023.)
+(Note that the subsidies are larger than they used to be, as a result of the American Rescue Plan.
+The Inflation Reduction Act extends the enhanced subsidies through 2025.)